-Welcome to Alan Thornbury's Hampshire Butterflies
+Welcome To Alan Thornbury's Hampshire Butterflies

 The web address I chose for this site is named after Hampshire's largest butterfly and one of its most spectacular - the Purple Emperor - and Hampshire is a stronghold for this species in the UK.
-It's an elusive butterfly, but the Purple Emperor can be observed in several of the county's larger woodlands during July, spending much of its time high in the treetops, but sometimes treating the observer to a flying display of immense speed and agility.
+It's an elusive butterfly, but the Purple Emperor can be observed in several of the county's larger woodlands during late June and July, spending much of its time high in the treetops, but sometimes treating the observer to a flying display of immense speed and agility.

 Purple Emperor - Apatura iris

-Only the male has the iridescent purple sheen on its wings
+Only the male has the iridescent purple sheen on its wings.

 Butterflies are the best-studied UK insects by far, providing vital insights into the health of our environment, including biodiversity, which underpins services essential for human welfare and economic prosperity.
 They also act as a flagship for the general public to engage in conservation and the natural world.
 Thus the plight of our butterflies, as one of the most threatened wildlife groups in the UK, has much wider implications than at face value.

-- In the Butterfly Sites pages, summary notes on each of the Hampshire sites mentioned in the species section, with a link to a location map.
-For some of the sites which I know well, a longer feature has been prepared, with photos, a more detailed description and other useful information.
+Sites pages providing summary notes on each of the Hampshire butterfly sites (places) mentioned in the species section, with a link to a location map.
+For some of the sites which I know particularly well, a longer feature has been prepared, with photos, a more detailed description of the site with photos and other useful information to assist the visitor.

-- A links page providing links to websites of relevant conservation organisations and also sites providing good sources of additional reference information.
+Links page providing links to websites of relevant conservation organisations and also sites providing good sources of additional reference information.